Raysal, West Virginia

 Raysal is a census-designated place (CDP) in McDowell County, West Virginia, United States.
 Raysal is located along West Virginia Route 83, 1 mi southeast of Bradshaw.
 Raysal has a post office with ZIP code 24879.
-As of the 2010 census, its population was 465.
+As of the 2020 census, its population was 364 (down from 465 at the 2010 census).

 The community's name is an amalgamation of Raymond Salvati, a mining official.

-Raysal is on the Norfolk Southern Railway(former Norfolk and Western) network.
+Raysal is on the Norfolk Southern Railway (former Norfolk and Western) network.